zarmeen2/cs598/report.md

 I next tested splines.
 I chose cubic splines (degree = 3) because they offer a good trade-off between smoothness and flexibility.
 They allow the fitted function to model nonlinear relationships without the instability associated with higher-degree polynomials, while ensuring smooth transitions at knot points.

-I fit several cubic spline regression models different numbers of knots: 3, 5, 7, 9, and 12.
+I fit several cubic spline regression models with a different number of knots: 3, 5, 7, 9, and 12.
 Varying the number of knots controls the model’s flexibility — fewer knots produce smoother fits with higher bias, while more knots allow the model to capture finer details in the data but increase the risk of overfitting.

 Each spline model was fit using a standardized version of the predictors, and test mean squared error was used to evaluate performance.
-From the below results, you can see the cubic spline with 5 knots was the best performing spline.
+From the below results, you can see that the cubic spline with 5 knots was the best performing spline.

 | n_knots | Test MSE  |
 | ------- | --------- |